How to Choose Fitness Electronics

 Running watches can be as simple as a digital watch with an alarm and stopwatch.
 Elaborate multifunction watches may also offer lap-counters, lap splits, countdown timers, interval timers and training logs.

 Running watches are ruggedly built with some degree of water resistance and typically feature large, easy-to-read displays.
+Their overall size and weight generally makes them suitable for everyday wear, and long battery life means you don’t need to worry about recharging or replacing the batteries frequently.

 However, they offer limited training benefits, because you can’t track distance, speed or heart rate.

-Best for tracking speed, distance, altitude
+Best for tracking speed, distance, elevation gain

 GPS watches include the basic functions of running watches, but also measure how far and how fast you've trained during your workout.
 They may store the information right in the wristwatch data center and/or allow you to link the information to your smartphone or computer.

-Some advanced models can also be coupled with a wireless heart rate monitor chest strap, letting you capture detailed information about how your heart rate changes with activity.
+Some models can also be coupled with a wireless heart rate monitor chest strap, letting you capture detailed information about how your heart rate changes with activity.

 GPS watches are weatherproof, and you can even swim with some.
 However, keep in mind that GPS accuracy can be hampered by immersion in water.